 Shelby had just moved to the area from Wisconsin and was new in town and also looking for friends.
 At the end of the shoot, she was like, “We should go get coffee or drinks sometime,” and I said, “Sure!”
 And we set a date to hang and the rest is history!

 Over the years we’ve continued to make time to get together: whether it’s coffee, a quick drink, a Pure Barre class (which she got me into!) or taking our dogs to the dog park.
-Because I see her so often, she’s now one of the closest friends I've ever had.
+Because I see her so often, she’s now one of my nearest and dearest.

 Lauren and Monica

 Monica is the wife of Rich (my fiancee’s) “work husband,” Walter.
+(Walter was also the officiant at our wedding!)
 Rich and Walter are borderline obsessed with one another (it’s actually super cute) and so I gained the wonderful opportunity to meet Monica.
 Upon meeting, I found her delightful and fun, but since she’s a successful lawyer and new mom, I simply assumed she would never have the time to take on a new friend.

 Then, out of the blue, Monica reaches to Rich (via Walter) for my email and writes asking if I’d like to go get my nails done together and she provided a date, time, and location.